Learn how to make agate slices out of candy. This unique rock candy geode slice is great on its own or as a decoration on top of geode cakes.

 Spray the agate molds with cooking spray.
 (I missed the photo, but be sure to not skip this step or it will be impossible to remove them from the molds!)

-Next, choose the color you’d to be in the center of the slice and using a spoon or popsicle stick, spoon some of the crushed candy around the center hole of the mold.
+Next, choose the color that you want to be in the center of the slice and using a spoon or popsicle stick, spoon some of the crushed candy around the center hole of the mold.

 Push it towards the center in an even ring.